adamralph/bullseye/README.md

 ## Quick start

 - Next to an existing .NET solution (`.sln` file), add a .NET console app named `targets` — `dotnet new console --name targets`
+- Switch to the new directory — `cd targets`
 - Add a reference to [Bullseye](https://www.nuget.org/packages/Bullseye) — `dotnet add targets package Bullseye`
 - Add a reference to [SimpleExec](https://www.nuget.org/packages/SimpleExeNew) — `dotnet add targets package SimpleExec`
 - Replace the contents of `targets/Program.cs` with: